vuejs/v2.vuejs.org/src/guide/installation.md

 ## NPM

 NPM is the recommended installation method when building large scale applications with Vue.
-It pairs nicely with module bundlers such as [Webpack](http://webpack.github.io/) and [Browserify](http://browserify.org/).
+It pairs nicely with module bundlers such as [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).
 Vue also provides accompanying tools for authoring [Single File Components](application.html#Single-File-Components).

 ``` bash
 # latest stable